Your Oily Nose, Explained + How to Get Rid of It

 But despair not.
 We consulted Dr. Steve, our founding dermatologist, and we've collected a treatise on oily skin and greasy noses, 12 facts about sebum that might surprise you, amaze you, and even disgust you.
 (Hint: Dr. Steve answers the often-asked question: "When I squeeze my nose pores, white stuff comes out.
 Why?"

-Why is my nose so greasy, while the rest of my face is dry?
+Why is my nose so oily, while the rest of my face is dry?

 Dr. Steve: The nose is unique because a lot of sebaceous glands are located there, and they’re larger in size than anywhere else.
 So that's an area that can be very troublesome.

 If you have oily skin, your nose may produce considerably more oil because your pores are naturally larger than other pores on the face.